10 Reasons to Consider Getting off Birth Control and Starting Fertility Awareness Instead

 Natural Womanhood, Fertility Awareness Based Methods, Natural Family Planning, NFP, FABM, FAM, birth control side effects, womens health, reproductive health, fertility awareness, natural birth control, natural fertility health, holistic women's health, holistic health practices, natural health practices, birth control side effects, hormonal birth control side effects, health risks, women's health complications, side effects of the Pill, fertiliy awareness method benefits, reasons to use fertility awareness based methods, fertility awareness based method pros, fertility awareness method effectiveness, fabms effectiveness, natural birth control benefits

-Are you thinking about getting off birth control?
+Are you think about getting off birth control?
 As someone who took hormonal contraceptives in the past to reduce unwanted symptoms of my menstrual cycle, I now feel greater agency over my reproductive health by charting my cycle with a Fertility Awareness Method (FAM).
 After being trained by a certified FAM instructor (who also happened to be a medical professional) on how to read my body’s natural signs of fertility with precision every day, I now appreciate fertility awareness as an effective natural family planning method as well.

 Since using FAM myself and learning more about how it contrasts with birth control drugs like the Pill, patch, ring, and hormonal IUD, I can think of ten good reasons to get off of birth control and make the switch to fertility awareness.

 Do you often feel like you’re in a fog or just not functioning at your optimal mental status?
 Many women say after getting off birth control that they feel greater mental clarity and improved mood.
-We know that research shows taking hormonal contraceptives can lead to depression and mood swings, but since young women are often prescribed birth control in teen years, it can be hard to distinguish the natural ups and downs during a time of hormonal changes, from Pill-induced mental effects
+We know that research shows taking hormonal contraceptives can lead to depression and mood swings, but since young women are often prescribed birth control in teen years, it can be hard to distinguish the natural blues during a time of hormonal changes, from Pill-induced mental effects

 2. Learn more about your natural hormone levels

-If you or your doctor thought you had a hormonal imbalance in your cycle before taking contraception, there’s a good chance you would benefit from getting off birth control and starting to chart your cycle with the guidance of a certified FAM instructor, or better yet a medical professional who understands FAM.
+If you or your doctor thought you had hormonal imbalance in your cycle before taking contraception, there’s a good chance you would benefit from getting off birth control and starting to chart your cycle with the guidance of a certified FAM instructor, or better yet a medical professional who understands FAM.
 He or she can help you see what your body’s signs reveal about your hormone levels in real-time, identify if you have a health condition that needs addressing, and then treat that condition directly.

 3. Say goodbye to side effects like weight gain and migraines